ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ## Upload size limit

-To make use of the back office, the defined maximum upload size must be consistent with the maximum file size defined in the content type using a File, Media or Image field.
+To make use of the back office, the defined maximum upload size must be consistent with the maximum file size defined in the content type using a File, Media, or Image field.

-This is done by setting `LimitRequestBody` for Apache or `client_max_body_size` for nginx.
+It's done by setting `LimitRequestBody` for Apache or `client_max_body_size` for nginx.

 For instance, if one of those fields is configured to accept files up to 10MB, then `client_max_body_size` (in case of nginx) should be set above 10MB, with a safe margin, for example to 15MB.